Check out v4 of the Fauna CLI

 Date

-reference: Date
+Reference: Date

-A date without a time zone in the ISO-8601 calendar system, such as 2022-11-03.
+A date in the YYYY-MM-DD format, such as 2099-11-03.

 A Date value is encoded as a string in responses.